"I noticed you're the VP of Sales at [Company]..."

 Why it works:

-- Offers value, not a demo
+- Offers perspective, not a product

 Example 3: Hiring Signal